Cystoscopy Procedure: Testing it out Down the Tubes

 - Injection of dyes that are used in special X-rays of the ureter and kidneys

-At Coyle Institute, urogynecologist Dr. Michael Coyle and his staff have years of experience in diagnosing even the most severe feminine health conditions, performing the cystoscopy procedure to provide us with the greatest accuracy as we work with our patients to determine the best solutions for their health and advise them on their treatment options.
+At Coyle Institute, Dr. Michael Coyle and his staff have years of experience in diagnosing even the most severe feminine health conditions.
+Performing the cystoscopy procedure will help provide us with the greatest accuracy as we work with our patients to determine the best solutions for their health and advise them on their treatment options.

 Though the test itself requires no lengthy recovery time and can be done in-office without admittance to a hospital, the cystoscopy procedure must be properly prepared for in advance and will require the use of a local, general, or spinal anesthetic, depending on the client’s specific needs.
-The patient will also be instructed to stop eating and drinking after a specified time and will be directed to fully empty their bladder immediately prior to the test in order to reduce the risk of developing a urinary tract infection.
+The patient will also be instructed to fully empty their bladder immediately prior to the test in order to reduce the risk of developing a urinary tract infection.

 As we work with our clients to diagnose and treat complications within their urinary system, the team at Coyle Institute will discuss each step of the procedure, so that any questions and concerns can be given proper attention.
 We want the women in our care to be confident in our dedication to their well-being as well as in the extent of our expertise.
 Their trust and peace of mind is crucial in our ability to treat them as they take the next steps in reaching a life free from the pain and embarrassment they’ve been suffering.

 Don’t let your concerns go unidentified!
-Call Dr. Michael Coyle and his team at Coyle Institute a call today!
+Give Dr. Michael Coyle and his team at Coyle Institute a call today!